garbados/pathfinder-monster-girl/races/minot.md

 ### Defense Racial Traits

-- Terra Pax (3 RP): Herds maintain relationships with the lands they roam that span thousands of years, and draw great power from their peace with its character.
+- Pax Terran (3 RP): Herds maintain relationships with the lands they roam that span thousands of years, and draw great power from their peace with its character.
 Minots gain a +2 dodge bonus to AC and can move through natural difficult terrain at their normal speed while in their home terrain type.
 For Yaken this type is Cold; for Elken it is Forest; for Boken it is Plains.
 This trait functions as the traits "Bond to the Land" and "Terrain Stride".
 - Stubborn (2 RP): +2 to Will against enchantment (charm or compulsion), and an additional saving throw 1 round into the effect to end it prematurely.
 - Eternal Hope (2 RP): +2 racial bonus on saving throws against fear and despair effects.
 Additionally, once per day you may reroll a natural 1.